RudreshGaonkar/DocKeeper/README.md

 ● Search & Retrieval :
   Leverage search functionality to find your documents instantly.
-Whether you’re searching by title, description, or category, Dockeeper’s intuitive search tool saves you time by eliminating the hassle of manual file browsing.
+Whether you’re searching by title Dockeeper’s intuitive search tool saves you time by eliminating the hassle of manual file browsing.

 ● Automated Reminders & Custom Alerts :
   Stay on top of important deadlines with automated reminders for document